-Because of WordPress, LearnDash also provides many relevant themes that you can use to make your e-Learning site look professional.
+Because of WordPress, LearnDash also provides many relevant themes that you can use to make your e-learning site look professional.

-Moodle, on the other hand, has a lot of tools to let you build and arrange your course content however you want, but it doesn’t have as many themes as LearnDash to give you the freedom to design your site however you want without knowing how to code.
+Moodle LMS, on the other hand, has a lot of tools to let you build and arrange your course content however you want, but it doesn’t have as many themes as LearnDash to give you the freedom to design your site however you want without knowing how to code.

 This is only possible with WordPress and LearnDash.

-In the e-Learning industry, customer service plays a crucial role.
+In the e-learning industry, customer service plays a crucial role.
 Technical issues can cause disruptions to your website and delay learning for your students.

-Therefore, it is essential to consider the level of support offered by different e-Learning platforms.
+Therefore, it is essential to consider the level of support offered by different e-learning platforms.
 LearnDash and Moodle have dedicated support teams that assist users, but LearnDash has an added advantage.

 Being built on WordPress, which powers 30% of the internet, LearnDash has access to a vast pool of talent and resources.
 This means that solutions to most issues can be found in the LearnDash and WordPress forums, reducing the need for direct support.

-On the other hand, while Moodle also has a dedicated community of users in its forums, the chances of finding a solution may be lower.
+On the other hand, while Moodle LMS also has a dedicated community of users in its forums, the chances of finding a solution may be lower.

 Moodle LMS is a rigid LMS platform that does not allow you to sell your courses.
 There is no eCommerce integration on this LMS platform.